zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 The URL that will be used to download the website's HTML is going to be the result of pasting https://www.amazon.com/product-reviews/B084YWQF5R/pageNumber= and the page number (`pageNumber`).

-Furthermore, in this case we will need to create a priori an empty data.frame to which we will combine by rows the values of the new variables extracted for each page.
+Furthermore, in this case we will need to create a priori an empty matrix to which we will add the values extracted for each page.

 Thus, the R code to extract all the reviews for the Huawei P40 Lite would be the following: